North Carolina Tax Deed & Lien Auctions — Live Data

 North Carolina is a tax deed state.
 Deed sold at upset bid sale.
 10-day overbid window after initial sale.

 DeedFlex aggregates North Carolina tax sale listings from county auction platforms and scores each property 0-100 based on estimated equity, market conditions, risk flags, and state-specific rules.
-Sign up for a free trial to browse all available North Carolina properties with full deal analysis.
+Start with Pro ($89/mo) to browse all available North Carolina properties with full deal analysis.

 Opening bids vary widely by county and property.
 North Carolina has an average property tax rate of 0.84%, which influences opening bid amounts.
 DeedFlex shows opening bids, estimated market values, and projected profit margins for every listed property so you can find deals within your budget.